ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 <span class="notes">This page gives guidelines for silicon partners adding SPM capabilities.</span>

+mbed-os

 ### New target configuration

+#### Platform types

+- Non-PSA platform: These are single core ARMv7-M targets.
+On these targets, the Mbed implementation of PSA provides the same PSA services exposing PSA APIs as it would on PSA targets.
+The PSA emulation layer allows seamless software portability to more security-oriented targets.
+- Asymmetric Multiprocessing (AMP) systems: Multicore ARMv7-M targets (for example, PSoC6 featuring CM4 and CM0+ cores).
+On these targets, one of the cores is dedicated to PSA use only and implements SPE.
+- ARMv8-M: Generation of ARM processors featuring TrustZone-M architecture.
+PSA support for this platforms is based on *specialized* [TrustedFirmware-M](https://www.trustedfirmware.org) implementation.

+#### JSON target definition

 When adding a new target, add a new root target node to the `mbed-os/targets/targets.json` file.
 For PSA support, define specific PSA-related fields for this target: